langenhagen/tile-viewer/README.md

 ## Usage
 - Click the "open" button or press `o` to choose a file.
 You can select and load several files.
+- You can also drag and drop images into the app.
 - Click and drag the mouse to pan.
 - Use mouse wheel to zoom.
 - Press `0` to reset zoom to image original size.